westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 Let's try to understand it!

-The file starts with a `using System;` statement. `using` is needed, when we want to use code which is in a different namespace.
-A `namespace` is just a container for multiple code files- usually a namespace is named after a physical directory path which holds the code. `System` namespace contains code for `Console` interactions and therefore we had to import it.
+The file starts with a `using System;` statement. `using` is needed, when we want to refer code which is in a different namespace.
+A `namespace` is just a container for multiple code files- usually a namespace is named after a physical directory path which holds the code. `System` namespace contains code for basic interactions with a system, including - `Console` - therefore we had to import it.
 The word `statement`- means a single instruction of code to execute and in C# a statement needs to end with `;`.

-One line below is a `namespace RecipeApp`.
+Next is a `namespace RecipeApp`.
 Code must belong in some namespace and the first one in our code is usually named after a project it belongs to.

-What follows next is a `{`.
+Next- a `{`.
 This refers to a `scope`- an access boundary of code.
 Scope has a start `{` and an end `}`.
 This scope is scope of a namespace.
 Code outside of a scope (`namespace RecipeApp` in our case) is not accessible by default (unless we import it with a using statement).
 If there was no such thing as a scope, it would be really hard to pick what we want, because everything would be acessible to us.

-What follows next is a `class`.
+After that follows a `class`.
 It's like a container for many code blocks. `Program` is a class which contains logic to start our application.
 The name itself can be anything, but the name we have is the default for a startup class.
 A class has its own scope too `{}`.

 `static void Main(string[] args)` is an `entry point` of our application.
 It is a `function`- a container for a single logical block of code.
 Every function should tell 1 thing for a computer to do.
 In our case- it runs the application which prints `Hello World`.
 A function has its own scope as well `{}`.